TEAM

 Amy Irvin

-As the Human Resources Manager, Amy Irvin has a deep passion for creating a positive work environment and fostering employee growth.
+As the Director of Human Resources (HR), Amy Irvin has a deep passion for creating a positive work environment and fostering employee growth.

 Amy has a Journalism degree from the University of Colorado at Boulder, and is a certified HR professional and Master Certified Coach.
 Amy strives to support the PEBC team through a wide range of HR functions, including employee relations, performance management, and compliance management.